Ichoran/teensy-stimulus/README.md

 ### Identifying a Teensy Stimulus device

-If you send the command `~:`, a Teensy Stimulus device will respond with a string that starts with `^stim1.0 ` (the version number may be later) plus a device-specific identifying string (that has been set with the Teensy Stimulus EEPROM Programmer).
+If you send the command `~:`, a Teensy Stimulus device will respond with a string that starts with `^stim1.0 ` (the version number may be later) plus a device-specific identifying string (that has been set with the Teensy Stimulus EEPROM Programmer), followed by `$`.
+The string will be at most 60 characters long not counting `^` and `$`, but may be shorter.

 ### Output channels